grahamwaters/Reddit-NLP-Analysis/readme.md

 To accomplish these goals, we hypothesize that count vectorization, and Logistic Regression, Adaboost, or Decision Trees can be used to build a model that accurately can predict whether a post is from the Autism or OCD subreddit.
 Success in this study would mean that our model has a misclassification rate of less than 10% and an accuracy score of greater than 90% on the test data set.

 [presentation](https://www.canva.com/design/DAFOTzanP1s/gXPNiG_2EAQ7svxm0Y6dPQ/edit?utm_content=DAFOTzanP1s&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
-# Background on the Topic and Study Purpose:
-This study is focused solely on linguistic features present in Reddit posts and is not a formal means of diagnosis for identifying autism-spectrum or obsessive-compulsive disorder.
-The end goal for our client is likely a more clinical application of classification to assist users that are seeking help on public forums by using psychoanalysis from text data; however, this is beyond the scope of our initial study.
-I hope that by learning how these subreddits present linguistically, we may gain insight into the most predictive features that can serve as the first stepping stone toward such a clinical application in the future.

 # About the API